skrysmanski/blogtext/src/readme.txt

 = 0.9.3 =
 * "cat:" is now allowed as alternative to the "category:" Interlink prefix
 * Now runs with Wordpress 3.3
-* Fixed anchors to headings not working in multi post view and RSS feed (issue #1)
+* Fixed anchors to headings not working in multi post view and RSS feed.
 * Anchor links (¶) are no longer added to headings in the RSS feed

 = 0.9.2.1 =